 STRIVE is a school based program providing both therapy in school and psychiatric diagnostic and medication management at our center in North Little Rock.
 This program is currently providing quality service for over 1,000 children who would not otherwise easily have access to care.

 The Child Study Center (CSC) is an outpatient program that provides consultation, assessment, and management as needed for children with primary psychiatric conditions such as trauma, depression, anxiety, ADHD, behavior problems, and psychosis.
 The CSC works with a multidisciplinary model in which each child receives therapy if needed from a social worker, counselor, or psychologist.
 The CSC also provides a full psychiatric assessment and medication management until stable for children who require medication, as well as psychological testing for purposes of diagnostic clarification, assessment of level of functioning, and treatment planning.
-The CSC is housed in the new Clarke Center along with our child psychiatry fellowship training program and our child-track psychology internship program.
+The CSC is housed in the new David M. Clark Center for Safe and Healthy Children along with our child psychiatry fellowship training program and our child-track psychology internship program.
 The CSC has special expertise in infants and young children through adolescence as youth transition to adulthood.
 It is also one of the nation’s centers for development and training in specialized and evidence-based therapies such as Parent-Child Interaction Therapy for behavior problems in young children and Trauma-Focused Cognitive Behavior Therapy and Child-Parent Psychotherapy for children with traumatic stress.

 Our inpatient program, the Child Diagnostic Unit, is the only program in Arkansas that offers admission for children who need a comprehensive (psychological, medical, psychiatric, language, life skills, and motor) assessment and to have their medications carefully reassessed and adjusted.
 The admission is 28 days, at the end of which families and the school will receive a report summarizing the findings and further treatment recommendations.